kerwin308071070/align-login/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## About the homework
+### JWT authorization
+- Used a mocked user to login, the password is encripted by hash provided by script>create-demo-user, which in real scenario should be looked up in database.
+- Then in the jwt.ts to create a jwt token to set back into the session with name 'access-token'.

+### Improvements
+- Logout not well functioning
+- After login, can't go back to the login page if clicked logout.
+- Other potential bugs

 ## Learn More

 To learn more about Next.js, take a look at the following resources: